Deadpool 2: Theatrical

-Initial

 Deadpool 2 premiered at Leicester Square in London on May 10, 2018.
 It was released in the United States on May 18, 2018, having been previously scheduled for release on June 1 of that year.

-Extended
+Super Duper Cut

 Leitch's initial cut of the film was around two hours and twelve minutes, with "nips and tucks" done to it to get the run time down to the final two hours.
 By May 2018, Leitch was working on an official extended edition of the film with Fox wanting to "spin that out as a special thing."
 He said it would be closer to his initial runtime and would include a cut montage of Deadpool trying to commit suicide in various ways, an extended sequence in the X-Mansion, and alternate versions of jokes that were not chosen for the film's theatrical version.
 The extended cut, known as The Super Duper Cut or The Super Duper $@%!#& Cut was screened at San Diego Comic-Con 2018 at an event titled Deadpool 2: Uncut Screening.
 Ahead of the screening, a panel was held at the convention moderated by Soni and featuring other cast members.
 Some of the scenes cut from the theatrical version of the film were debuted at the panel.
 The Super Duper Cut also changed and added some post-credits scenes, including Deadpool preventing Peter's death, referencing Wolverine's death in Logan, and extending the "Baby Hitler" post-credits scene from the theatrical release.

 The Super Duper Cut received mixed reviews from critics, who said that the extended version did not add sufficient new material to the film, and that viewers were likely to retain their same opinions from the film's theatrical release.
 Mike Sorrentino from CNET noted that many of the new jokes in the extended cut were not as good as the original material, and that one of his favorite jokes was edited out.